girot-ethz/ddm/14_3D_Printing_Tutorial.md

 *File-Preperation*

 Your file is key to a good print.
-Always prepare your model seperatly for 3d printing unless it is already a model for 3d printing from the web.
+Always prepare your model separately for 3d printing unless it is already a model for 3d printing from the web.
 Often it is necessary to remodel your design for the 3d print to get the best result.
-There are some basic parameters that should always be checkd:
+There are some basic parameters that should always be checked:

-- Is your model a closed volume? or in other words, is it waterthight?
+- Is your model a closed volume? or in other words, is it watertight?
 Only if every surface is connected to another it is possible to print.
 - Is the thinnest point on your model at least once the nozzle size?

 If both is yes you can export your model as an **.stl file** (stereolithography file).
 This is the most common CAD file and is supported by the most 3d modeling program like rhino or fusion.

 *Slicing*

-The next step is to import your .stl file to the slicing software and generate a gcode.
-The G-Code is basicly the manual for the printer on how to print your model.
+The next step is to import your .stl file to the slicing software and generate a G-code.
+The G-Code is basically the manual for the printer on how to print your model.
 It tells it where to move and how much filament it should extrude and so on.

 The two FDM printers at the Raplab uses different slicing software.